Clusia rosea: Invasiveness

 Clusia rosea has become a great threat to Sri Lanka, Hawaii, and many other tropical countries as an invasive plant.

 In Sri Lanka it is spreading rapidly on the mountains of the central hill country.
 It especially grows on rocks and rock outcrops where it forms dense thickets.
 Being a hemiepiphyte that resembles a strangling fig, it also sprouts on branches and trunks of native trees and rapidly overgrows and strangles them.
 It therefore poses a great threat to what little remains of the native submontane forests, and the unique native vegetation around rock outcrops, such as on the Hantana mountain range near Kandy.
 It is known as Gal Goraka (ගල් ගොරක) or Gal Idda (ගල් ඉද්ද) in Sinhalese.

 It is one of Hawaii's most invasive plants and grows in forests and open, disturbed areas in low elevations.
 It is spread by birds which eat its fruits.

+Clusia rosea is highly tolerant to extreme environments such as excessive salty winds and sprays and drought.